-By Aydin Quach (he/him/his), third-year Arts student.
+By Aydin Quach (he/him/his), currently a Master of Arts in History candidate.
 Aydin is of Chinese-Vietnamese heritage.

 Throughout my undergraduate degree, my identity has been moulded by the people around me.
 Language is a constant theme in understanding my identity as well as learning.
 It was in my Chinese language classes that I truly started to love myself and my culture.
 Studying the language that is a part of my heritage helped me reflect on the ways that we can all use our voices and language to uplift communities.